 14 down, 12 to go

-Fourteen days done, a total of 36.4 miles completed – remember, this is on top, ADDED TO, the daily pushing I do in my wheelchair.
-My shoulders are holding out.
+Fourteen days done, a total of 36.4 miles completed – remember, this is on top, ADDED TO, the daily pushing I do in my wheelchair in my quest of the next phase – 2.6 for 26 My shoulders are holding out.
 Regular stretching and weight training on all muscle groups are helping keep them in shape.
 My shoulders are the most important thing for me.
 Every transfer I do, I rely on them every time I need to get from A to B. If they give discomfort or weaken, resulting in an inability to lift my body weight to transfer (I don’t sleep in my wheelchair!) or allow me to propel my wheelchair, take my son to school, or run my business, I’m in trouble!